The questions travellers pose on their buyer journey – where, what, how much – can confront them with a daunting array of choices to make.

 More than 148.3 million people use the Internet to make reservations for their accommodation, tours and activities, more than 57% of all travel reservations each year!

 At this stage, excitement starts taking over from the stress of planning and wondering if they’ve chosen well.
 Your future guest will rely on your expertise for reassurance to make them feel taken care of.
 Convenient access to directions to your property, as well as an up-to-date map and contact information will reassure them.

 If it’s available in digital format, they can check it 24/7, and if it’s also mobile-responsive, they can check it on their mobile devices too.
 Additionally, they can share information about their holiday with friends and family to keep track of their whereabouts.

 All that’s left to do is anticipate the delectable prospect of travel.

 Anything can happen during the time that your guest arrives, stays and departs.
 There could be life-altering experiences (pat on the back for your part in this!) or there may be some mishaps, but those can turn into interesting memories.
 Either way, you should be present, available to assist or celebrate.

 All journeys have secret destinations of which the traveler is unaware.

-Time will pass and the travel stories will be re-told repeatedly.
-Consumer loyalty is all about repeat business and in travel, we’re no different.
-A happy traveller will return to the scene of the adventure and bring their friends.
+A happy traveller will return to the scene of the adventure and bring their friends along.

-Invest yourself in this travel buyer journey, invest in the traveller, their expectations and desires, their practical concerns and the memories they hope to take from the experience.
-You’re far more than just the supplier of a travel product – you are companion, trusted guide and magician.
+This completes the buyer journey with your brand present at each stage.
+It’s an investment in your clients, their expectations and desires, their practical concerns and the memories they hope to take from the experience.
+You are more than a product supplier: you’re companion, trusted guide and granter of travel wishes.